tckit/AR-Note-taking-with-Mediapipe-Hand/README.md

 # Augmented Reality For Note-taking On The Go
-- Final project completed in Jan 2024 trimester for Bachelor in Computer Science at UTAR.
+- Final project completed in Jan 2024 trimester for Bachelor of Computer Science at UTAR.

 ![Usage gif](./Usage.gif)